Forsbergs-Skola/SmolTheftAuto-UN/EUAN_CONTRIBUTIONS.md

 Ensured NPCs attacked the player properly and consistently -> Me and Brad paired with Abdessemad to rewrite his damage logic to use triggers

-During the penultimate day before submission, several new NPC systems were added which created conflicts.
+During the penultimate day before submission, several new systems were added which created conflicts.
 I took ownership of fixing all major issues to stabilize the project which I outline below.
-Before this me and Abdessemad paired up to go through his new systems to remove nonfunctioning aspects and fix most of the errors.
+Before this me and Abdessemad paired up to go through the new advanced NPC systems to remove nonfunctioning aspects and fix most of the errors.

 My last pushes during the final day were: